-7.1.2 Fuzzy and Incomplete Date/Times
+Fuzzy and Incomplete Date/Times

-Partial or uncertain date/times have to be catered for in clinical medicine.
-It is common for patients to be unsure about dates and durations.
 Clearly, quite complex models for fuzzy date/times and uncertainty are possible.
 The approach used here takes into account the known needs for representing partially known date/time data, while balancing that with the need to avoid incomprehensibly complex fuzzy types whose generality would really only apply to a tiny percent of difficult cases.
 Thus, the basis for modelling incomplete date/times is as follows.